Jose Siri Player Props: Rays vs. Yankees

-Jose Siri -- 1-for-3 in his most recent game -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Jhony Brito on the hill, on May 5 at 6:40 PM ET.
+Jose Siri -- batting .233 with two doubles, a home run, four walks and five RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the New York Yankees, with Domingo German on the mound, on May 6 at 4:10 PM ET.

+He had a hitless showing in his last game (0-for-1 with an RBI) against the Yankees.

 Jose Siri Game Info & Props vs. the Yankees